 Discard the ACN wash into waste.

-Repeat steps twelve and thirteen again(gel pieces should be shrunken in size and opaque in color).
+Repeat steps twelve and thirteen again(gel pieces should be shrunken in size and opaque in color) Steps 12 through 14 are optional, but recommended to maximize complete saturation of the solvent in step 16.

 Dry the gel pieces mechanically in a speedvac concentrator for about ten minutes or until gel pieces are completely dry.